We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 After growing up in Michigan, you would think I wouldn’t like a “snowless” Christmas holiday.
 However, living in Florida for nearly 20 years, I’ve come to appreciate the effort and uniqueness that comes with celebrating the holidays in Florida.
-In fact, there are so many ways to celebrate the holidays in Florida, that I didn’t cover them all when I wrote this post last year.
-With that, I bring you at least 4 more ways to celebrate the holidays in Florida.
+In fact, there are so many Christmas Events in Florida, that I didn’t cover them all when I wrote this post last year.
+With that, I bring you at least 4 more Christmas Events in Florida to celebrate the holidays.

 More at the Theme Parks